 To have a way of steadily improving the fluidity of challenging tasks, I decide on what mini-objectives I want to play with today, before we begin a session.

-I also carry (horse pellets) for getting organized with resets and for when we do more relaxing things between the mini-objective items for the day.
+I also carry (horse pellets) for getting organized with resets and for when we do more relaxing things between the main mini-objective for that day.

 In a way, it’s an example of getting more by doing less.